catherinepope/papermod/content/workshops/resources/an-introduction-to-narrative-cvs.md

 - While many are based on R4RI, there is no standard format for narrative CVs.
 - Each funder will have their own format - so check carefully.
-- This format is still new and evolving - check for changes.
+- This format is still new and evolving - look out for changes.

 ## What are the disadvantages of the Narrative CV format?